 NOTES FOR EDITORS

-The fifth annual EWBC was held in Izmir (Turkey) from November 9–11, 2012 and was attended by 280 wine communicators and wine industry professionals from 40 countries.
+The sixth annual DWCC (formerly known as the EWBC) was held in Logroño (Spain) from October 25-27, 2013 and was attended by 300 wine communicators and wine industry professionals from 40 countries.

 - EWBC 2008: Rioja (Spain), 40 delegates

 - EWBC 2009: Lisbon (Portugal), 120 delegates

 - EWBC 2010: Vienna (Austria), 200 delegates